-Use this checklist when touring an Assisted Living community to help find the best fit.
+Use this checklist when touring an Assisted Living, Memory Care, or Continuing Care Retirement Community to help find the best fit.

 - Is the community attractive and homelike?

-- Do the staff member call residents by name and interact warmly with them?
+- Do the staff members call residents by name and interact warmly with them?

 - Do residents socialize with each other and appear happy and comfortable?